panoply/vscode-liquid/readme.md

 These capabilities made available by Shopify Liquid are nice but they come with limitations as the extension does not support Windows and its LSP (Language Server) implementation requires Ruby to function making it rather resource heavy and exhaustive on your machine.
 Though the extra features it provides help in some cases, they are specific to Shopify themes and not much use outside of that.

-_**FYI**: The capabilities available in the future release (Liquify) will support all current features of the Shopify Liquid extension._
+_Capabilities available in the future release (Liquify) support all current features of the Shopify Liquid extension._

 # Releases